connekta/MoBu2025-Python-Scripts/README.md

 ## License

 I dont know?
-I'm not really sharing this
+I'm not really sharing this - but I also didn't really "make" it either so.. 🤷‍♂️